Solving Causality and Endogeneity Gaps for a Seamless Q1 Journal Submission

-I. The Problem: When Strong Data Meets a Weak Causal Defence
+I. The Vulnerability: Data Without a Causal Shield

 The manuscript at the center of this success story was built on a rich, well-constructed dataset and addressed a question of clear relevance to financial markets.
 The empirical analysis produced statistically significant results, and the descriptive patterns were compelling.
 However, despite these strengths, the paper faced a critical vulnerability at the peer-review stage: causality was implied but not sufficiently defended.